NoonanLab/Kocher_et_al_oCGI_turnover/Step3_singleSpecies_oCGI_peak_overlap/README.txt

 ######### Determine enrichment by shuffling sites on the genome background
 # Use this prepFiles python script to make job files
 prepFiles_singleSpecies_shuffling.py

+# Use these python scripts to summarize the results
+summarizeReshuffling_CGI-centric.py
+summarizeReshuffling_peak-centric.py